-James Island is one of the Southern Gulf Islands located in Haro Strait between Cordova Channel and Sidney Channel, about 12 miles (19 km) north of Victoria and 4 miles (6.5 km) southeast of Sidney, British Columbia.
-The island has an area of about 768 acres (311 ha) and was named for Sir James Douglas who was a Canadian fur trader and politician and became the first Governor of the Colony of British Columbia.
+James Island is one of the Southern Gulf Islands located in Haro Strait between Cordova Channel to the west and Sidney Channel to the east, about 12 miles (19 km) north of Victoria and 4 miles (6.5 km) southeast of Sidney, British Columbia.
+The island has an area of about 768 acres (311 ha) and was named for Sir James Douglas who was a Canadian fur trader and politician and became the first Governor of the Colony of British Columbia in 1858.